 Take Advantage of Product Pins

-Pinterest allows for what's called rich pins that have extra information on them—like an ingredients list for a recipe pin.
+Pinterest allows for what’s called rich pins that have extra information on them—like an ingredients list for a recipe pin.
 Product pins include the price of the item, as well as a direct link to the store.
 One study showed that items with a price listed receive 36 percent more engagement than those without.
-There's a few other types of rich pins businesses can take advantage of as well, including locations and apps.
+There are a few other types of rich pins businesses can take advantage of as well, including locations and apps.